-Viewers were guided through a boldly conceptual showcase, amplified through over 80 forms of larger-than-life creative expression.
+Viewers were guided through a boldly conceptual showcase.
 From a range of backgrounds, styles and unique practices, artists were risk-taking in their approach and large-scale in their execution, whether in concept, medium or aesthetic.
-Exploding boundaries and expanding enquiries, the resulting exhibition was a global recognition of a communicative phenomena and a celebration of fearless new talent in the art world.
+Exploding boundaries, the exhibition was a celebration of fearless new talent in the art world.

 Teis Albers (Netherlands), Kirsty Allison (UK), Niels Alpert (US), Ranko Andjelic (UK), Craig Atkinson (UK), Dani Bembibre (Spain), Tweak (UK), Dominik Bulka (Poland), Marie Brianso (France), Alexander Egger (Austria), Ellen van Engelen (Belgium), Garance Doré (France), Matt Furie (US), Bang (Lithuania), Yuval Hen (UK), Ordinarymary (Denmark), Kako (Brazil), Bruna Kazinoti (Croatia), Thomas Keeley (US), Kevin Kingston (UK), PCP (Japan), Michael Mann (Germany), Ryan McClelland (UK), Motomichi (US), Toby Neilan (UK), Karolina Novak (Australia), Linn Olofsdotter (US), Flavio B de Paula (Brazil), Madleen Pförtner (Germany), Madoka Sakamoto (Japan), Philip Ullrich (Germany), Cityabyss (UK), Fiodor Sumkin (Netherlands), Eric Sin (US).